404Future/404Future/README.md

 ## What I'm working on..
 I'm currently going through Try Hack Me and Hack The Box courses, as I find these give good value for money.
 After achieving a foundation, I want to get more comfortable with Burp Suite.
-I also intend to complete network & infrastructure related courses.
+I also intend to complete network & infrastructure related courses from the same vendors.
 Apart from just wanting to know how things work, the knowledge can only compliment other topics.

 <!--